vankeisb/react-tea-cup/doc/contribute.md

 We follow `git-flow`, so to release :

     git flow release start a.b.c
-    // bump version(s), commit
-    git flow release finish a.b.c
+    // bump version(s), commit, make sure it's ok git flow release finish a.b.c
     // push develop, master, and tag

-Travis should deploy to npm on tag builds.
+The package is deployed to npm on tag builds.

-## Gren

-GH releases and CHANGELOG.md are generated using `gren` :

-    yarn release:gh
-    yarn release:changelog